Educateinit/JavaScriptPopupWindow/README.md

 # JavaScriptPopupWindow
-Creating a Popup Window Using JavaScript
+Creating a Popup Window Using JavaScript and Creating Branch this is popupDuplicate Branch-02